 Things to do on Mersea Island: West Mersea

 West Mersea is the livelier corner of Mersea Island, though it's still fairly sleepy compared to other seaside resorts.
 It's definitely a place where tourists fit into the local way of life, rather than the other way around.
 The main high street is home to a mere handful of shops and cafes, and, with the exception of a Tesco Express, is refreshingly chain-free.

 Even the beach front has resisted over-commercialisation, with just a couple of cafes and ice cream stalls to satiate hungry beach goers, although each holiday park has its own on-site facilities for guests.
 Two Sugars Cafe is worth a peek, for architectural reasons — the building was constructed as a second world war gun emplacement, and had an anti-tank gun on its roof.
 The underground passages where ammunition was stored still exist, under the feet of oblivious sunseekers and off-limits to the public.

-The Mersea Island Museum is tucked away down a blink-and-you'll-miss-it lane to the side of the church in West Mersea, though at time of writing it hasn't yet reopened.
-Even in normal times, it operates on very limited opening hours, so check before you make a special trip.
+The Mersea Island Museum is tucked away down a blink-and-you'll-miss-it lane to the side of the church in West Mersea.
+It was closed on our visit so we can't vouch for its quality, and it operates on very limited opening hours, in summer only, so check before you make a special trip.